List of The Idolmaster characters: Cute idols

 A karateka who gets into an idol career to broaden her interests.
 She holds a national championship and a position as team captain.
 She is exceptionally strong and also cares about her abs.
 She is seen eating crepes with Noriko and Yukari in episode 10 of the anime.

-Her Cinderella Master single, released on March 2, 2016, charted on the Oricon Singles Chart for eleven weeks and topped at #7 on March 14.
+Her Cinderella Master single, released on March 2, 2016, charted on the Oricon Singles Chart for eleven weeks and topped at No. 7 on March 14.